• Home

 If you genuinely can’t part with a variety of items at the moment, because it all feels too much to downsize excessively or because you’re not yet sure how much room you’ll have in your new home, consider putting some things in storage.

 You’ll find affordable options in every city.
-When it comes to storage units, San Diego, New York City, Los Angeles, Phoenix, Chicago, Austin, and everywhere in between have multiple options to choose between.
+When it comes to storage units, San Diego, New York City, Los Angeles, Phoenix, Chicago, Austin, and everywhere in between have multiple options to choose from.
 Even most small towns these days have at least some storage units to utilize.

 Packing and relocating your life from one location to another is demanding, physically, mentally, and emotionally.
 This is particularly the case if you’re moving far away, to another state or even country.
 As such, pace yourself and enlist the help of others so you don’t burn out.
 Get family members or friends to help you pack up your things and clean your home upon exit, or hire relocation services or others to assist.